AT&T Huron Road Building

-Reason for tower
+History

 The Huron Road Building was built for necessity.
 Ohio Bell had its switching center on Michigan Avenue (now vacated) from 1890 to 1927.
 This building had to be vacated due to the construction of the Terminal Tower complex.
-During construction some 10,000 miles of lines and switches were moved from Michigan Avenue to the current Huron Complex.
-In 1938, the Ohio Bell installed a new switching board, which by 1944 was receiving some 25,300 long-distance calls daily on average.
+During construction, some 10,000 miles of lines and switches were moved from Michigan Avenue to the current Huron Complex.
+In 1938, the Ohio Bell installed a new switching board, which, by 1944, was receiving some 25,300 long-distance calls daily on average.

 In 1964, Ohio Bell moved into the new Erieview Tower.
 The Huron Road building was retained as a telephone switching center for Downtown Cleveland.
 It was one of the biggest switching stations in the country for years.
 In 1983, Ohio Bell moved into its current location at 45 Erieview.
-Today the Huron Road building has been expanded for DSL service for Cleveland.
+Today, the Huron Road building has been expanded for DSL service for Cleveland.